disk91/WioLoRaWANFieldTester/README.md

 - Tx - transmisison in progress (orange when doing a retry)
 - Dwn - communication in progress to retrieve the downlink containing the network side informations

-On Green / Red square on the righ is indicating the duty-cycle status when applicable.
+The Green / Red square on the righ is indicating the duty-cycle status when applicable.
 Green is ready to communicate, Red is duty-cycle with the count-down before being ready.

+The Red / Orange / Green circle on the left is indicating the GPS status (when activated).
+Red is not yet ready, Orange is position aquired but quality is poor to be reported.
+Green is good quality position ; it will be reported then.

+The Green / Orange / Red bar on the left is indicating the battery level status (when activated)

 The last communication result is displayed on the 2 lines under the settings.
 - The first line shows the device side information ( from left to right ):